How much does HIV change your life in 6 months?

 How is HIV affecting your way of thinking?

 By now, your side-effects from ARVs have subsided.
-You would have adjusted to your new routine, ensuring that you take your HIV treatment medication every day.
+You have adjusted to your new routine, ensuring that you take your HIV treatment medication every day.
 If you notice any signs or specific contexts of forgetfulness, then you should have started to set reminders either on your phone, by leaving your pillboxes next to your toothbrush or your kettle, or something else that works for you.

 But, there’s one presiding thought that’s taken hold: how does my HIV status affect my future?